Don't keep putting it off. today!

 8. Schedule, take, and pass your New York CDL skills test.

-A separate booklet is included in the CDL Course package which covers information such as fees, locations, contacts, procedures and other items specific to New York for the written and skills examinations for ALL classes of CDL and ALL available endorsements.
+A separate booklet is included in the New York CDL Course package which covers information such as fees, locations, contacts, procedures and other items specific to New York for the written and skills examinations for ALL classes of CDL and ALL available endorsements.

 What is a CDL "Skills Test" and how do I take it?